 Provider Information: Provider: Click or tap here to enter text.
 Contact Name: Click or tap here to enter text.
 Contact Phone Number: Click or tap here to enter text.
 Contact Email: Click or tap here to enter text.
 Date of Proposal Submission: Click or tap to enter a date.
 Semester Implementation: Choose an item.
-Please Identify: Type of Delivery: Licensure Area: Endorsement Code: Program Type: Choose an item.
-Choose an item.
-Click or tap here to enter text.
-Choose an item.
-Institutional Approval: Date of Institutions of Higher Learning (IHL) Approval (N/A for private and out-of-state providers) Date of Community College Board Approval Click or tap to enter a date.
-(N/A for non-community college providers) Click or tap to enter a date.
+Please Identify: Type of Delivery: Choose an item.
+Licensure Area: Choose an item.
+Endorsement Code: Click or tap here to enter text.
+Program Type: Choose an item.
+Institutional Approval: Date of Institutions of Higher Learning (IHL) Approval (Public EPPs only) Click or tap to enter a date.
+Date of Community College Board Approval chek of tup to effect a date.
+(Junior/Community Colleges only) Click or tap to enter a date.